Discover fresh perspectives on global tales - old and modern - and empower children at your school to create their own fairy stories.

 - Hear ideas for giving traditional fairy tales new life by remixing much-loved recipes and adding a touch of magic.

 - Find out how to take part in our exciting spring challenge.
-We're inviting primary school children to cook up their own fairy tale.
+We're inviting primary school children to cook up their own fairy tales.

 - Take a tour of the free resources on the British Library's Discovering Children's Books website.
 Access brand new videos with top tips from Michael Rosen and hear vibrant retellings of classic tales from Cinderella to Anancy.

 - Places are limited and will be allocated on a first-come, first-served basis.